nbittich/sequeda/README.md

 ## Gateway

-- a replacement for spring cloud gateway
+- a replacement for spring cloud gateway, with authentication & (configurable) per route authorization based on groups and roles.

 ## Docker usage